FlowFuse/installer/README.md

     xcode-select --install
     ```

-## Installing FlowForge
+## Installing FlowFuse

-1. Create a directory to be the base of your FlowForge install.
+1. Create a directory to be the base of your FlowFuse install.
 For example: `/opt/flowforge` or `c:\flowforge`

    For Linux/MacOS:
     ```